ossrs/oryx/DEVELOPER.md

 > Note: Or you can use `docker exec -it bt bt default` to show the login info.

-In the [application store](http://localhost:7800/soft), there is a `srs_stack` plugin.
-After test, you can install the plugin `build/bt-srs_stack.zip` to production BT panel.
+In the [application store](http://localhost:7800/soft), there is a `oryx` plugin.
+After test, you can install the plugin `build/bt-oryx.zip` to production BT panel.

 ## Develop the Droplet Image